dekuNukem/bob_cassette_rewinder/README.md

 Voilà, there it is!
 Only one byte at address `0xa1` is different, and it went down from 0x4A to 0x49 while going from 26 to 25 washes.

-Doing some interpolation, it seems that that byte starts from 0x4e at 30 washes, and goes down from there.
+Doing some interpolation, it seems that byte starts from 0x4e at 30 washes, and goes down from there.

 I changed it to 0x3f, which should be 15 washes, and put it back.
 This is what happened: